Dev-tools-log/sphere-ad-sample/README.md

 I applied advertising tags onto a spherical surface, as shown in the image.​

-If you find this technically intriguing or would like to support my work, your encouragement would be greatly appreciated.
+If you find this technically intriguing or would like to support my work, I would greatly appreciate your support via the link below.